kibihrchak/kibihrchak.github.io/_posts/2019-07-27-rpi3-devenv-provisioning.md

 Software installation should be straightforward, no issues encountered there.

-As for the infrastructure configuration files, they can be found [in this directory][infra-config], or can be taken through this blog repo from GitHub.
+As for the infrastructure configuration files, they can be found in the page's GitHub repo, [this directory][infra-config].

 ## Provisioning